 7 High Street, Minchinhampton, GL6 9BN

-An award winning restaurant set in the heart of the vibrant Cotswold town of Nailsworth.
-Providing a happy, welcoming atmosphere buzzing with life.
-From early morning, locals and visitors alike enjoy the Olive Tree experience.
-It's a great place to meet friends, do lunch or eat out in the evening.
+An award winning cafe and restaurant in the heart of vibrant Nailsworth with a happy, welcoming and buzzing atmosphere.
+From early morning locals and visitors it's a great place to meet friends, do lunch or eat out in the evening.
 Come and see for yourself.
 There is outside seating too.

 17th Century country inn with an intriguing past.
-A picturesque garden and roaring log fires, a shabby chic interior combines style and comfort – dogs and wellies welcome.
+Roaring log fires, a shabby chic interior combines style and comfort – dogs and wellies welcome.
 Nine deeply comfortable bedrooms are the epitome of countryside cool.
 A picturesque beer garden too

 Cirencester Road, Minchinhampton, GL6 8PE

-A tradional country pub nestled in the heart of the Cotswolds, a stones throw from junction 14 of the M5 motorway.
-Here at The Royal Oak we offer a host of real ales, ciders and lagers and traditional home cooked food.
+A tradional country pub nestled in the heart of the Cotswolds, a stones throw from junction 14 of the M5 motorway in the market town of Wotton Under Edge.
+Offering a host of real ales, ciders and lagers and traditional home cooked food.

 3-5 Haw St, Wotton-under-Edge, GL12 7AG

 Steeped in local tradition a country show celebrating the best of local produce, skills and talents, and offering entertainment for people of all ages.
 Music, dog show, food and drink, horticulture, art and craft, and lots of stalls of local enterprises.
 A great family day out.
 On hold due to Covid of course....